 Orphan works are works where the copyright owner cannot be identified and/or located to ask permission to use the work.

 Australia's national and state libraries have adopted a 'reasonable search' approach to determine whether or not a copyright owner can be identified and contacted.
-The reasonable search is explained in a National and State Libraries Australia position statement.
+The reasonable search is explained in NSLA's Position statement: Reasonably diligent search for orphan works.

 An orphan work's appearance on the State Library's catalogue and image viewer does not guarantee that it can be used for any other purpose besides research or study.

-If you are considering other uses see the Australian Copyright Council's Information Sheet on Orphan Works.
+If you are considering other uses see the Australian Copyright Council's Orphan Works fact sheet.
 It includes the advice: